You should be drinking water when in Cuba. It’s hot, and you probably are walking a lot more than usual.

-Cuba has a planned economy and as that term already implies the supply chains don’t cope well with things that are not in the plan.
-Those plans are 5 years old and don’t account for the recent surge in tourism.
+Cuba has a planned economy and as that term already implies the supply chains don’t cope well with things that are not in the scheme.
+Those plans are five years old and don’t account for the recent surge in tourism.

 What does that have to do with water???

 Well, tourists are convinced that they should drink bottled water for their health.
 And since there are more tourists and the water plan does not account for that there is a lack of bottled water… Simple.
 So it’s hard to find water and people go thirsty.